 In 1998, Stan was named to the UNM All-Century Team as a defensive back, and in 2003 he was inducted into the New Mexico Sports Hall of Fame.

 Stan was the epitome of a quiet leader who led through his actions instead of words.
 A humble man, Stan always acknowledged his teammates, coaches and others who helped him to succeed.
 He committed fully to all of his endeavors and would move mountains for those he loved.
 The world is a little less brilliant without his guiding light.
 Stan will be dearly missed, but never forgotten.

 Stan is survived by his children, Allen Quintana, Shari Quintana and Sara Quintana, grandchildren, Alyssa Quintana, Teresa Quintana, Jacob Quintana and Santana Stewart, sisters, Sylvia Quintana and Olivia Miles, brother, Quentin Quintana, in addition to many other nieces, nephews and loved ones.

 Rosary service will be held on October 18, 2019 at 10 am with Mass at 11 am at St. Anne Catholic Church, 511 Alicia St, Santa Fe, NM 87501.
 Burial service will then follow at 1:30 pm at the Santa Fe National Cemetery, 501 N Guadalupe St, Santa Fe, NM 87501, with a reception immediately afterward at the McGee Memorial Chapel Mortuary, 1320 Luisa St, Santa Fe, NM 87505.

 In lieu of flowers, please support the The National League of POW/MIA Families.
 For more information, visit their website, https://www.pow-miafamilies.org/how-you-can-help.html

-To send flowers to Stan's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Stan Quintana, please visit our floral store.